ericholscher/ericholscher.com/site/blog/drafts/semantic-meaning.rst

 * Allows your documentation systems to crosslink information and provide a better experience for your user
 * Allows your designer to apply consistent styles to all types of information

-When you empower writers with the ability to write with powerful semantic constructs, writing becomes easier.
+When you have the ability to write with powerful semantic constructs, writing becomes easier and more powerful.
-It also standardizes the output for your designers, who will appreciate being able to have proper semantic classes in your HTML.
+If you want to be the most efficient and useful writer, you write in a way that preserves the most of your mental model while writing.
-Using standard tools that enforce these constraints will make both your writers and designers life easier.
+You write with a tool that gives you semantic meaning.